DanySone/Project_mtcars/README.md

 ```

 <p> Finally we made two hypothesis :<br>
-    • H0 (null hypothesis) : Heavier cars consume more fuels.<br>
+    • H0 (null hypothesis) : Heavier cars consume the same amount of fuels.<br>
-    • H1 (alternative hypothesis) : Heavier cars consume less or same amount of fuel than the others.
+    • H1 (alternative hypothesis) : Heavier cars consume less or more amount of fuel than the others.
 </p>

 [Back to top](#)